How-To Creole

 How to Contract "Te" Before "Ale"

-The contraction of te and ale is written as t ale.
+The contraction of te before ale is written as t ale.

 People who speak Creole commonly say both te ale and t ale.
-So, it doesn't matter which one you use.
+So, you can use either form.

 The contraction of "te" before "ale" is "t ale"